-The expansion ended up being much cheaper than I expected - under $1 per watt!
+The expansion ended up being much cheaper than I expected - under $1 per watt, including the price of steel mesh around the panels to keep squirrels out!
 It is eligible for the federal investment tax credit (ITC) but not for my state-level incentives because it does not include a new inverter.
 The addition of this cheap capacity brings down the overall system's cost per watt by over 15%.

 |$3,300||Base price for 2400Wdc upgrade||$1.37/W|